 The Spanish employer requires that you open a Spanish bank account when you go to work in Spain.
 This is to prevent commission payments.

 We recommend opening an account at La Caixa.
 This bank is on almost every corner of every street.
 If it does not work at one branch, just walk to the next one.

 ING Direct is also an option, but it does everything online.

-Are you looking for a place to live in Barcelona?
+Are you looking for a place to live in Spain?

 Take a look at the following links: